pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 // ResourceRequestModel must have one and only one field set. type ResourceRequestModel struct {
-    Partitionable *PartitionableResourceRequest
+    NamedResourcesWithAttributes *NamedResourcesWithAttributesRequest
 }

-type PartitionableResourceRequests struct {
-    Required []PartitionableResourceRequest
-}

-type PartitionableResourceRequest struct {
+type NamedResourcesWithAttributesRequest struct {
     // Selector is a CEL expression which must evaluate to true if a
-    // resource instances is suitable.
+    // resource is suitable.
 The language is as defined in
     // https://kubernetes.io/docs/reference/using-api/cel/
     //
     // In addition, for each supported attribute value type there
     // is a map that resolves to the corresponding value of the
     // instance under evaluation.
     Selector string
+}

+type NamedResourcesWithAttributesRequests struct {
+    Required []NamedResourcesWithAttributes
 }
 ```